 The government-wide financial statements (i.e. the Statement of Net Position and the Statement of Activities) report information on all non-fiduciary activities of the District as a whole.
-The effect of interfund activity has been removed from these statements.

 The Statement of Net Position presents the financial position of the District at the end of its fiscal year.
 The Statement of Activities demonstrates the degree to which direct expenses of a given function or segments are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 Program revenues include (1) charges to customers or applicants who purchase, use or directly benefit from goods or services, or privileges provided by a given function or segment, (2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment and (3) interest earned on grants that is required to be used to support a particular program.
 Taxes and other items not identified as program revenues are reported as general revenues.
 The District does not allocate indirect expenses to functions in the Statement of Activities.